shammlo/covid-19-Tracker/readme.md

 ## General info

-this Site contains world map, table, charts, line chart, and pie chart, with 3 languages, english, kurdish, and arabic, as to help as many people as it can.
+this Site contains world map, table, charts, line chart, and pie chart, with 3 languages, english, kurdish, and arabic, as to help as many people as it can, along with 2 themes, dark and light.

 ## Website